Technology-for-the-Poorest-Billion/2024-LiFETIME/www/index.md

 ## Reflection
 ### Statement from Joe:
+Statement about project management, explain the team work strategy.
+Reflect on what worked and what didn’t work, drawing constructive recommendations where possible. ~500 words, included in the webapge, git repo or github wiki.

 ### Statement from Amy:
 I think the team work strategy was effective.
 Meeting frequently with each other and the partners was crucial to our progress, as we learnt more when we shared our findings and found that talking to the LiFETIME team quickly solved many of our issues and gave us ideas to pursure.
 I think the admin/ communications with the LiFETIME perhaps could have been shared between us, and we probably should've realised sooner that LiFETIME would have a GitHub and asked for it at the very start, and then when it wasn't shared immediately we definitely could have got the project leader involved (we only gained access to the GitHub late into the project).
 I think we could've got further with the ECM fitting and had more results to share with the team if the capacity analysis had been completed more quickly (or perhaps in less detail, once we had decided that it wasn't the route we were planning to pursue), allowing us to both focus on the EIS data and share the workload on the ECM analyis.
 However, the capacity analysis is still useful.